Crafting innovative and eye-catching interfaces for a digital world

 I've been giving talks and mentoring others to help the design community grow.
 To learn more about my experience and skills, check out my résumé (or extended CV), LinkedIn profile, and portfolio.

-Feel free to reach out if you need anything or just want to say hi! ❤️
+Feel free to reach out if you need anything or want to say hi! ❤️

 </aside>